-In 1906 the Ukrainian Prosvita Association was founded in Edmonton under the guidance of Rev. Matthew Hura, OSBM at the home of Luke Yarmolyk and which evolved into the institution of Ukrainian National Home.
-That organization began to serve as the center of cultural activities of the church.
+In 1906, the Ukrainian Prosvita Association (UPA) was founded in Edmonton under the guidance of Rev. Matthew Hura, OSBM at the home of Luke Yarmolyk, which evolved into the organization of the Ukrainian National Home.
+The UPA began to serve as the center of cultural activities of the church.

-The typhus epidemic struck Edmonton in the fall of 1906, followed by the extremely cold winter.
-On January 2, 1907, the temperature dropped to minus 54 degree, the coldest day on record.
-That contributed to the drop of religious and cultural activities.
+The typhus epidemic struck Edmonton in the fall of 1906, followed by an extremely cold winter.
+On January 2, 1907, the temperature dropped to minus 54 degrees, the coldest day on record and contributed to a drop in religious and cultural activities.

 Rev. S. Dydyk was appointed superior of the Basilian mission in Canada and left Edmonton on January 10, 1907.
 He was replaced by Rev. Matthew Hura, OSBM, who at first carried out pastoral duties in Edmonton.

 In 1912 Bishop Nykyta Budka was appointed for Ukrainians (Ruthenians) in Canada.
 He visited Edmonton on Friday, February 28, 1913.
-On Sunday, March 2 he celebrated early Pontifical liturgy at St Josaphat parish.
-In the afternoon he participated in the service along with bishop Legal at St Joachim parish.
-At 8 pm he attended the meeting with the Ukrainian cultural organizations.
-Again the Edmonton Journal printed a length article about the “Ruthenian Bishop.”
+On Sunday, March 2, he celebrated early Pontifical liturgy at St. Josaphat parish.
+In the afternoon, he participated in the service along with Bishop Legal at St. Joachim parish.
+At 8 pm, he attended the meeting with the Ukrainian cultural organizations.
+As with the case of Metrpolitan Andrey Sheptytsky’s visit, the Edmonton Journal printed a lengthy article about the “Ruthenian Bishop.”

 The church was expanded to twice its original size in 1913 at a cost of $3,500.
 Rev M Hura continued from 1913 with Rev. Basil Ladyka, OSBM, who served the church until 1922.
 On November 30, 1916, the first Convention of Ukrainian Catholics of Alberta took place.

-Ladies organization “Zoria” started in 1913.
-They helped in fundraising for the parish.
-They organized teas, concerts and carnivals.
+The ladies’ organization “Zoria” started in 1913.
+They helped in fundraising for the parish and organized teas, concerts and carnivals.

 The first convention of Ukrainian Catholics of Alberta started on Thursday, November 30, 1916.
 The main speaker was Roman Kremer who spoke about the need to help the Ukrainians in the old country and the need to organize our cultural and religious life in Canada.
 Conventions were held regularly every year for the next few decades.

-In 1919 snow fell early and lay until the mid-1920.
+In 1919, snow fell early and lay until the middle of the year in 1920.
 Prices of grain fell.
 Parents did not have enough money to pay for their children’s education and often would bring produce as payment.
 They also had to cope with high interest rates.
-This Institute continued until June 1922.
+Due to these factors, the Taras Shevchenko Institute only continued until June 1922.

 But Ukrainians did not give up.
-A second Institute under the name “Ukrainian Catholic Institute” operated from September 1925 to June 1931 on 92 St. Its first director was Rev. Hughes.
-From 1927 the superiors of this school were: Brothers Methodius, Athanasius and Walter.
+A second institute under the name “Ukrainian Catholic Institute of Taras Shevchenko” operated from September 1925 to June 1931 on 92 St and 106 Avenue.
+Its first director was Rev. Hughes.
+From 1927, the superiors of this school were: Brothers Methodius, Athanasius and Walter.

 On October 1921 Metropolitan Andrey Sheptytsky visited Edmonton for the second time.
 The purpose of his visit was to collect funds for the victims of war in Ukraine.
-A public fundraising was held.
-The names of donors were published in the Edmonton Journal on October 10 and 17, 1921.
-A sum of $834 was collected from the Edmontonians, including the French, English and from various businesses.
+A public fundraising drive was held and the names of donors were published in the Edmonton Journal on October 10 and 17, 1921.
+A sum of $834 was collected from Edmontonians, including the French, the English and from various businesses.

 The Ukrainian community felt a need to have a strong central organization for its community.
-In 1931 they organized the Union of Ukrainian National Homes.
-This served as the nucleus for the organization of the Ukrainian Catholic Brotherhood which was organized in Edmonton in 1933 as an organization of lay men, women and youth.
+In 1931, they organized the Union of Ukrainian National Homes.
+This served as the nucleus for the organization of the Ukrainian Catholic Brotherhood of Canada (UCBC), which was organized in Edmonton in 1933 as an organization of lay men, women and youth.
 The function of the UCBC was to coordinate the work and activity of all Ukrainian Catholics in Canada.

-In 1940s many Ukrainian families had moved in and lived not far from St Josaphat Church, therefore they had the opportunity to participate fully in the Ukrainian religious and community life of Edmonton.
+In the 1940s, many Ukrainian families lived near St. Josaphat Church and therefore had the opportunity to participate fully in the Ukrainian religious and community life of Edmonton.

-The 7th Convention of UCBC was held from March 11 to 13, 1944 attended by 200 delegates.
-Their main concern was to build an educational institute of St. Josaphat.
+The 7th Convention of UCBC was held from March 11 to 13, 1944 with 200 delegates in attendance.
+Their main concern was to build an educational institute for parishioners of St. Josaphat.
 Rev. S. Kurylo spoke about fundraising and the importance of having such an institution.